 - Spring 2016: 2014-2015 Fellow R.O.
 Kwon received a Literature Fellowship from the National Endowment for the Arts.

-- 2013-2014 Fellow Vanessa Hua's collection of short stories, The Responsibility of Deceit, will be published by Willow Books.
+- November 2014: 2013-2014 Fellow Vanessa Hua's collection of short stories, The Responsibility of Deceit, will be published by Willow Books.
 Vanessa also won the San Francisco Foundation's 2014 James D. Phelan Award for the manuscript Loaves and Fishes.
 Read an interview with Vanessa about the award.

 - 2001-2002 Fellow Katie Rodger published Renaissance Man of Cannery Row: The Life and Letters of Edward F. Ricketts (2002) and Breaking Through: Essays, Journals, and Travelogues of Edward F. Ricketts (2006).

 - 2002-2003 Fellow Robert F. James is finishing the Outdoor Life Magazine Survival Manual (sched.
 2012).
 He is Project Editor for this and for another book for Field & Stream magazine coming out in 2013.

 - 2002-2003 Fellow Greta Manville's work on updating, researching, and compiling an online searchable bibliography of secondary literature on John Steinbeck was completed in 2007, resulting in a unique resource for an American author:

 - 2004-2005 Fellow Diana Spechler, published Who By Fire (Harper Perennial 2008) and Skinny, (Harper Perennial 2011).